portworx/px-docs/knowledgebase/faqs.md

 PX automatically uses UUID after the drive has been specified.
 You don't need to worry about drive letters changing.

 ### Does Portworx need to take over all the disks on a given server?
-No.  You can explicitly allow/disallow drives that participate in a Portworx cluster.
-In PX-Enterprise, this notion of device delegation/participation is exposed through the "Server Profile".
-A "Server Profile" determines which nodes will be allowed to automatically join a cluster, based on their H/W profile.
-Similarly, the "Server Profile" determines which devices should not be allowed to participate in the Portworx Fabric.
+No. PX does not have to take over all the disks on a given servers.
+The devices that PX can be selected by giving the drive path with -s option when bringing up PX.
+Check your relevant scheduler install instructions to pass the drive parameter

 ### Can Portworx work with iSCSI or FC and make use of existing legacy storage (EMC, NetApp, Nexenta, etc.)?
 Yes.
-Any block storage presented to a host can be used within a Portworx cluster.
+Any block storage presented to a host can be used with a Portworx cluster.
+Portworx can virtualize any standard block device exported other vendors' storage arrays or software products like CEPH, GlusterFS etc and make them much more reliable and enable cloud-native applications to run onthem.

 ### Does Portworx come as a hardware appliance?
-No.  We are software-only, deployed as a container
+No.  Portworx software-only, deployed as a OCI container

 ### Can storage be added to a server and used after the server has joined the cluster?
 Yes.
-With 'pxctl service add /dev/xyz' additional storage gets dynamically incorporated into the the global capacity pool.
+Drives can be added easily to a server after the server has joined the cluster.
+Follow this [link](https://docs.portworx.com/maintain/scale-up.html) to learn more about

 ### What happens when a drive fails?
-Portworx will enter maintenance mode.
-In this mode, you can replace up to one failed drive.
-If there are multiple drive failures, a node can be decommissioned from the cluster.
-Once the node is decommissioned, the drives can be replaced and recommissioned into the cluster.
+On a drive failure, Portworx enters will enter a storageless operation mode and continue to give access to replicas in the other nodes, if the volumes are configured to have replication factor more than one.
+PX needs to be put into maintenance mode in order to service (remove and replace) the drive.
+Follow this [link](https://docs.portworx.com/maintain/maintenance-mode.html) to learn more about maintenance mode operations.

 ### Do servers in a cluster need to be all be configured exactly the same?
 No.  Servers in a Portworx cluster can use block storage of any type, profile, capacity and performance class.